benaug/Spatial-Mark-Resight-Marginal/README.md

 4) generalized SMR (gSMR) with known number of marked individuals.
 This includes a marking process to account for different spatial distributions of marked and unmarked individuals (Whittington et al. 2018): https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.12954

-There are single and multisession versions of each model/sampler except generalized SMR currently, which only has single session.
-Could add multisession gSMR and single and multisession gSMR with interspersed marking and sighting.
+There are single and multisession versions of each model/sampler.
+Could add single and multisession gSMR with interspersed marking and sighting.

 SMR models that allow observation models other than Poisson can be found here: